 - A. Course Selection, Scheduling Issues, And Schedule Changes School counselors will assist students, teachers, and administrators in scheduling.
 Teachers are asked to recommend course levels.
 Parents are asked to approve any academic changes in the student's schedule. - B. Checking And Monitoring Graduation Requirements Counselors maintain a record of students' credits and alert both students and parents of concerns.
-Students are encouraged to have conferences with the counselors to plan for the future. - C. College and Advanced Placement Testing Some colleges require entrance examinations.
+During enrichment, students are encouraged to have conferences with the counselors to plan for the future. - C. College and Advanced Placement Testing Some colleges require entrance examinations.
 The two most prominent are the (SAT) Scholastic Aptitude Test, and the (ACT) American College Test.
-Academically outstanding sophomores are encouraged to take the PSAT for practice.
 Junior year PSAT is the qualifier for National Merit standing. - D. Post high school planning including processing college and scholarship applications, managing the transcripts, and many other post high school options These are available upon request.
-Transcripts are mailed to the school or employers that students designate.
+Transcripts are emailed or uploaded to the school/Common App or employers that students designate.
 (See "Authorization for the Release of Student Records.")
 All transcripts will be issued free of charge.
 Release forms must be signed by a parent if the student is under the age of 18. - E. Career Planning All students have special skills, interests, and aptitudes that can be channeled and developed into a career field.
-Resources used include: career interest inventories, aptitude tests and college readiness tests. - F. Counseling Individual Students Regarding Personal Issues Everyone, from time to time, encounters problems that interfere with their daily lives.
-When students find themselves in this situation, they would find it helpful to discuss the problem with a school counselor. - G. Other services of the Guidance Department include: Managing the OST tests and results, Set-up and management of special events: the FAFSA/financial aid program, CCP/AP information night for parents, College Planning presentation, etc., Counseling students regarding issues that affect their academic progress, and collaborating with teachers and administration to help each student work toward success in school.
+Resources used include: career interest inventories, Compact Career Programs, aptitude tests and college readiness tests. - F. Counseling Individual Students Regarding Personal Issues Everyone, from time to time, encounters problems that interfere with their daily lives.
+When students find themselves in this situation, they would find it helpful to discuss the problem with a guidance counselor. - G. Other services of the Guidance Department include: Managing the OST tests and results, Set-up and management of special events: the FAFSA/financial aid program, CCP opportunities program, college planning information night for parents, etc., counseling students regarding issues that affect their academic progress, and collaborating with teachers and administration to help each student work toward success in school.